 Debt settlement: Under this method, you'll arrange to pay less than you owe to your creditors, but it can hurt your financial future.
 Creditors will typically accept debt settlement only after you stop making payments, which can significantly damage your credit score for several years.
 Additionally, if you work with a debt settlement company, its fee may eat away at some of the savings you'd get from settling your debt.
 Furthermore, you may owe taxes on any forgiven debt.
 The downsides of debt settlement make it an option you'll want to avoid.

-Payday loans, no-credit-check loans and title loans: The extremely high interest rates and onerous terms that are usually associated with these types of loans make it practically impossible to save money.
-In fact, these should be at the top of the list of loans you want to eliminate when you're consolidating your debt.
+Payday loans, no-credit-check loans and title loans: The extremely high interest rates and strict terms that are usually associated with these types of loans make it practically impossible to save money.
+In fact, these should be at the top of the list of loans you want to eliminate when you're consolidating debt.